tursics/ApeEscape/README.md

 ## Licenses

 The code uses the MIT license.
 All graphics and texts uses the CC-BY-4.0 license.
 The parking data use the CC-BY 4.0 license with the attribution of "DB BahnPark GmbH".
 The elevator data use the CC-BY 4.0 license with the attribution of "DB Station&Service AG".
-The 3D buildings are provided as Open Data by Berlin Partner für Wirtschaft und Technologie GmbH.
+The 3D buildings are provided as Open Data by "Berlin Partner für Wirtschaft und Technologie GmbH".

 The "S-Bahn-Logo" is registered trademark of Deutsche Bahn AG.
 The usage of this trademark is prohibited in games like mine.